ʹapp

 Our “Planet� rating evaluates brands based on the environmental policies in their supply chains, from carbon emissions and wastewater to business models and product circularity.
 Here we rate Vans “It's a Start�.
 These are a few factors influencing its score:

-• It’s set a science based target to reduce greenhouse gas emissions in both its direct operations and supply chain but there’s no evidence it is on track.
+• It’s set a science based target to reduce greenhouse gas emissions in both its direct operations and supply chain but claims it’s not on track.

 Workers� rights are central to our “People� rating, which assess brands� policies and practices on everything from child labour to living wages and gender equality.
-Here we rate Vans “Good�.
+Here we rate Vans “It's a Start�.
 These are a few factors influencing its score:

-• There’s no evidence it ensures workers are paid living wages in its supply chain.
+• It claims to have a program to improve wages but there’s no evidence it ensures its workers are paid living wages in most of its supply chain.

-• During the height of the COVID-19 pandemic, it disclosed adequate policies to protect workers in its supply chain from the virus.
+• During the height of the Covid-19 pandemic, it disclosed adequate policies to protect workers in its supply chain from the virus.

 Brands� animal welfare policies and, where applicable, how well they trace their animal-derived products are the focus of our “Animals� rating.
-Here we rate Vans “Good�.
+Here we rate Vans “It's a Start�.
 These are a few factors influencing its score:

-• It has a formal policy aligned with the Five Domains of animal welfare.
+• It has a formal policy aligned with the Five Domains of Animal Welfare.

-• It appears to use leather.
+• It appears to use leather and wool.

-• It doesn’t appear to use fur, angora, exotic animal skin, or exotic animal hair.
+• It doesn’t appear to use fur, angora, exotic animal skin, shearling, cashmere, alpaca, mohair, or down.

-Based on all publicly available information we’ve reviewed, we rate Vans “Good� overall.
+Based on all publicly available information we’ve reviewed, we rate Vans “It's a Start� overall.

-Last updated December 2023
+Last updated 2025-07-29